tonipohl/SecureAppsWithAzure/README.md

 This information is aimed at administrators and developers who want to learn more about the many services in Microsoft Azure in order to implement their applications and make them secure.

+You can find an article how to use a Key Vault with a System Managed Identity and an Azure Logic App at https://blog.atwork.at/post/Azure-Logic-Apps-using-Key-Vault-and-Managed-Identity and the Logic App sample ([here](./LogicApps/GetManager.json).

 A blogpost will follow at https://blog.atwork.at describing step-by-step how to use modern auth with creating a certificate and using that in Azure Automation Accounts.
 I will update this information and provide the direct link here.